neondatabase/website/content/docs/introduction/read-replicas.md

 ## Get started with read replicas

-The first step to leveraging Neon's read replica feature is to sign up for Neon's [Pro plan](/docs/introduction/pro-plan).
+The first step to leveraging Neon's read replica feature is to sign up for the [Neon Pro Plan](/docs/introduction/pro-plan).
 After subscribing, you will be able to create and configure read replicas.
 To get started, refer to the [Working with read replicas](/docs/guides/read-replica-guide) guide.